Practicing inclusivity

 When attending a meeting on behalf of your team, represent the views of your team members even if you don’t agree with them.

-Have a “no screens” rule so you can give each other undivided attention.
+In person, have a “no screens” rule so you can give each other undivided attention.

 Encourage team members of all levels to share their POV during the actual meeting.